 Also, even with these two plans, you can only backup one external drive.
 If another external drive gets connected, then data from the previous drive will get deleted in 30 days.
 It’s also important to know that Carbonite provides this feature for Windows only, so Mac users will have to skip this option.

 Even with a few restrictions, Carbonite is one of the easiest-to-handle cloud backup services.

 Backing up data is incredibly comfortable with Carbonite, and you can setup scheduling, or choose to manually backup whenever an external drive is plugged in.
 It gives users a lot of options to customize their backup settings, but not so many that users might get confused.

+If you’re looking for a long term storage solution service that uses Amazon’s Cold Storage and backs up NAS devices too — Zoolz is the right pick.
 Better known for its business plans, Zoolz has two other ones that should be considered by home users — Home and Cloud Backup.